Carys Marsh

-Carys Marsh (born 14 September 1997) is a Welsh rugby league footballer who plays as a hooker for Wigan Warriors in the Women's Super League and Wales at international level.
+Carys Marsh (born 14 September 1997) is a Wales international rugby league footballer who plays as a hooker for Wigan Warriors in the Women's Super League and Wales at international level.

 Club career

 2018

 Marsh signed for St Helens ahead of the inaugural Women's Super League season in 2018.

 2019-21

 In 2019, Marsh signed for Women's Super League rivals Wigan Warriors.

 2022

 Marsh scored her first try of 2022 in round 1 of the Women's Challenge Cup, in a 6–44 win over Bradford Bulls at Horsfall Stadium.

 Marsh played a total of 13 times in the 2022 season, scoring once in nine Super League appearances, and crossing twice in four Challenge Cup matches.

 2023

 Marsh played 14 times in the 2023 season, appearing 10 times in the Betfred Women's Super League, and also playing 4 times in the 2023 Women's Challenge Cup as Wigan reached the semi final stage, ultimately losing 16–4 to Leeds Rhinos at Headingley Stadium.